 Applicants prescribed doses of prednisolone or equivalent higher than 10mg cannot be issued a medical certificate because of potential side effects.

-- If seeking renewal you will need to provide information about the following to CASA:
+When renewing you will need to provide the following information to CASA:

 - clinical status